 - Exposure to toxins.
 One example is exposure to methyl mercury.

 - Other conditions.
-Other conditions affecting the mother that can slightly increase the risk of cerebral palsy include thyroid problems, preeclampsia or seizures.
+Other conditions affecting the mother that can slightly increase the risk of cerebral palsy include thyroid conditions, preeclampsia or seizures.

 Illnesses in a newborn baby that can greatly increase the risk of cerebral palsy include:

 - Bacterial meningitis.
-This bacterial infection causes inflammation in the membranes surrounding the brain and spinal cord.
+This bacterial infection causes swelling in the membranes surrounding the brain and spinal cord.

 - Viral encephalitis.
-This viral infection similarly causes inflammation in the membranes surrounding the brain and spinal cord.
+This viral infection also causes swelling in the membranes surrounding the brain and spinal cord.

 - Severe or untreated jaundice.
-Jaundice appears as a yellowing of the skin.
+Jaundice appears as a yellowing of the skin and eyes.
 The condition occurs when certain byproducts of "used" blood cells aren't filtered from the bloodstream.

 - Bleeding into the brain.
 This condition is commonly caused by the baby having a stroke in the womb or in early infancy.